createlabz/createlabz-public/arduino-upgradedStarterKit/DiceTiltSensor/README.md

-# Arduino Password-based Door Lock
+# Arduino Dice
-> A simple Arduino DIY Home Automation System
+> A fun project that could be used in any situation that requires two dice.

 ## Table of contents
 * [General information](#general-information)